denisvasilik/binalyzer-wasm/README.md

 # Binalyzer WebAssembly Extension

 This repository provides the WebAssembly extension for [Binalyzer].
-It implements value converters and providers (e.g. for LEB128) that are used to parse WebAssembly's binary module format.
+It implements value providers (e.g. for LEB128) that are used to parse WebAssembly's binary module format.
 It is part of the overall [Binalyzer] project and comes with its installation.